wlillisdev/hangman/README.md

  - play_hangman()
     - Plays a game of hangman.
 Displays players lives and overall layout for user to play game.
 Selects a word from word list, Hides the word from player.
     Checks players guesses/input against the hidden word, gives feedback if the players guess is correct or not.
 Displays the players guessed characters.
 The game deducts a life and also builds a hangman visual image if the players guess is incorrect.
-      - The user_win() function displays a you win banner if the player guesses the word before all their lives are gone.
+      - The user_win() function displays a you win banner if the player guesses the hidden word before all their lives are gone.
-      - The user_lose() function displays Game Over banner if the player loses all lives before word is guessed.
+      - The user_lose() function displays Game Over banner if the player loses all thier lives before the hidden word is guessed.
       - The game_restart() function allows the player to resart a new game or exit once the game is over.
 - The print method is used to help the user play the game and give feedback